 Back here with another tutorial video.
-Today we are going to go over the 3D printing quality options offered here at SD3D.
+Today we are going to go over the various 3D print quality options offered here at SD3D.
 Defining 3D printing quality can vary by supplier, so it is very important to understand what these 3D printing resolutions mean before ordering 3D prints.

 When we say quality we are referring to the tolerances involved.
 These tolerances are determined by two factors: the height of each layer and the diameter of the nozzle being used.
 The smaller the nozzle and the lower the layer height, the higher the quality.